ICRAR/ngas/doc/install.rst

  Like any other python package,
  NGAS can be installed in a virtual environment or as a system-wide package.
- If you wish to install NGAS on a virtual environment you can :ref:`easily create one <inst.venv>`.

 To manually install NGAS go to the root directory and simply run::